 Added support for allowing the typename parameter in method

 Cursor.var()to be None or a valid object type created by the method

 Connection.gettype(), as requested (issue 231).

-- Added support for mixing integers, floating point and decimal values in
+Added support for mixing integers, floating point and decimal values in data passed to

 Cursor.executemany()(issue 241).
 The error message raised when a value cannot be converted to an Oracle number was also improved.